namzo/minimal-portfolio-template/_posts/2016-01-21-inspiration.md

 layout: post
 title: Inspiration
 date: '2016-01-21 12:00pm'
-description: Sites I visit for insipiration
+description: Sites I visit for inspiration
 ---

 I got a question on twitter asking where I go to for inspiration.
 Just thought I'd write quick list addressing that — might be useful to someone.